From Stinespring dilation to Sz.-Nagy dilation on the symmetrized bidisc and operator models: The fundamental operator of a -contraction

 \end{proof}

-\begin{rem} \em{The fundamental operator of a $\Gamma$-isometry or a $\Gamma$-unitary $(S,P)$ is the zero operator because $S=S^*P$ in this case}. \end{rem} The proof of the following result is trivial and we skip it. \begin{prop} Let $(S,P)$ and $(S_1,P_1)$ be two $\Gamma$-contractions on a Hilbert space $\mathcal H$ and let $F$ and $F_1$ be their fundamental operators respectively.
+\begin{rem} \em{The fundamental operator of a $\Gamma$-isometry or a $\Gamma$-unitary $(S,P)$ is the zero operator because $S=S^*P$ in this case}. \end{rem} The following result is obvious and a proof to this can be found in \cite{tirtha-sourav1}. \begin{prop} Let $(S,P)$ and $(S_1,P_1)$ be two $\Gamma$-contractions on a Hilbert space $\mathcal H$ and let $F$ and $F_1$ be their fundamental operators respectively.
 If $(S,P)$ and $(S_1,P_1)$ are unitarily equivalent then so are $F$ and $F_1$. \end{prop}

-The following result is a converse to Theorem \ref{fundamentalop}. \begin{thm} Let $A$ be an operator defined on a Hilbert space $E$ with $\omega(A)\leq 1$.
-Then there is a $\Gamma$-contraction for which $A$ is the fundamental operator. \end{thm} \begin{proof} We consider the Hilbert space $H^2(E)$ and the commuting Toeplitz operator pair $(T_{A^*+Az},T_z)$ acting on it.
-It is clear that $T_{A^*+Az}=T_{A^*+Az}^*T_z$ and $T_z$ is an isometry.
-Now for $z=e^{2i\theta}\in\mathbb T$ we have